UPPS 08.03.03 - Campus Memorials

 Memorials Honoring Faculty (Active or Retired)

-If the family or friends of a deceased faculty member (active or retired) are interested in erecting a memorial, they sponsor the memorial.
+If the family or friends of a deceased faculty member (active or retired) are interested in erecting a memorial, they are responsible for sponsoring the memorial.
 The Office of the Provost and Vice President for Academic Affairs works with the deceased faculty member’s family and academic colleagues to pursue the sponsorship.

 Memorials Honoring Staff (Active or Retired)